 #CreateCOP25 is a contest for young creatives and climate activists to submit artistic responses to the environment and climate emergency.
-The six most impactful works will be publicized during the United Nation’s COP25 climate conference this December in Chile.
+The six most impactful works will be publicized during the United Nation’s COP25 climate conference this December in Madrid.
 These will serve as messages from the creative community that the time is now for governments to end their contribution to climate change.

 One (1) winner will receive $10,000 and five (5) runner-ups will receive $2,000 each to fund future projects that respond to climate change.
 The winner will also have the opportunity to collaborate on an editorial project with Art Partner.
 All six (6) finalists will receive ongoing mentorship and exposure from Art Partner.

 Submissions can be any medium including, but not limited to, photography projects, docu-style and experimental film, performance art, spoken word, musical compositions, fashion design, new media and social media projects.
 We encourage entrants to submit existing work.

 Our jury – designer and entrepreneur Francisco Costa, Eco-Age Founder Livia Firth, fashion designer Gabriela Hearst, artist and writer Wilson Oryema, agent Giovanni Testino, Vogue Italia Creative Director Ferdinando Verderi, and photographer Harley Weir – will select the works.

 On 2 – 13 December 2019, world leaders will gather in Madrid for the 2019 United Nations climate change conference, also known as COP25.